ncpa0cpl/butler/docs/middleware.md

 ## OnRequest

 OnRequest function will run for every received request that did not fail auth.
-It is given onr callback: `respond()`.
+It is given one callback: `respond()`.
 It can be used to immediately send a response to the client, skipping the subsequent middlewares and handlers.

 ## OnResponse